ENCCS/gpubootcamp/hpc_ai/README.md

 These are the cells where a neural network is being trained, typically you'll see a `model.fit(...)` call.

-On the Alvis cluster we have a reservation for one compute node with 4 V100 GPUs and one with 8 T4 GPUs.
-The T4 GPUs are for testing while production results should be run on a V100.
-Each run will use a single GPU, and since multiple users can share a compute node there can be up to 4 and 8 simultaneous runs on the V100 and T4 nodes, respectively.
-Each run normally takes only a couple of minutes.
+On the Alvis cluster we have a reservation for two compute node with 4 V100 GPUs each.
+Each run will use a single GPU, and since multiple users can share a compute node there can be up to 4 simultaneous runs on each node.
+Each run normally takes only a couple of minutes so you shouldn't need to wait long for your jobs to complete.

 To run a notebook on a GPU compute node, open a terminal from the Jupyter dashboard (click "New" on the right and select "Terminal").
 Inside the terminal, navigate to where